Non-locally modular regular types in classifiable theories: Constructible, minimal models over realizations of non-locally modular types

 \subsection{The main theorem}

-Proposition~\ref{regmin} suggests the following notation.
+Lemma~\ref{3model} suggests the following notation.
 If $M\na\C$ and $\{c_i:i\le n\}$ are $M$-independent and realize regular, depth zero types over $M$, then the notation $M(c_0,\dots,c_n)$ refers to any model dominated by $c_0\dots,c_n$ over $M$.
-Thus, even when $\tp(b/M)=\tp(c/M)$ are the same regular type, the notations $M(b)$ and $M(c)$ represent possibly different isomorphism types of models dominated over $M$ by $b$ or $c$, respectively.
-If the theory is classifiable, then given any $M(c)$, we let $M(c)^{(4)}$ denote the prime model over four $M$-independent copies of $M(c)$.
-(It exists by PMOP and, via the Proposition above, it is both prime and minimal over $\bigcup_{i<4} M(c_i)$.
-Thus, the isomorphism type of $M(c)^{(4)}$ over $M$ is uniquely determined by $M(c)$.
+The reader is cautioned that even when $\tp(b/M)=\tp(c/M)$ are the same regular type, the notations $M(b)$ and $M(c)$ represent possibly different isomorphism types of models dominated over $M$ by $b$ or $c$, respectively.

+Now suppose that $T$ is classifiable, so in particular, a constructible model $N$ exists over any independent triple of models.